Comparing apples with oranges

-On the 4 June CEM will be hosting The Big Evidence Debate in which invited guests, academics, practitioners and knowledge-brokers, will have a chance to share their views and add their voice in panel discussions to some of the issues around meta-analysis in education.
+On the 4 June 2019 CEM hosted The Big Evidence Debate in which invited guests, academics, practitioners and knowledge-brokers, had a chance to share their views and add their voice in panel discussions to some of the issues around meta-analysis in education.

-Follow us on Twitter @CEMatDurham and the event using #TBED2019
+Follow us on Twitter @CEMatCambridge and the event using #TBED2019.

 Sign up for updates to find out more about CEM's future events.

 Serious critiques of meta-analysis and effect size: researchED 2018

 By Rob Coe Since I became a researcher in the late 1990s, I have been an advocate of using effect...

 By Professor Steve Higgins Is meta-analysis in its current state trustworthy enough to be a basis...